maxhu08/mtab-config-public/README.md

 ## setup

-copy contents from config/config.txt
+copy contents from `config/config.txt` and paste it after pressing the import button in the mtab options page

-and download the wallpaper.gif and choose that for wallpaper.fileUpload
+and download the wallpaper from `config/wallpaper.gif` and choose that after clicking `wallpaper.fileUpload > choose file` in the mtab options page

 ## showcase